Batts History, Family Crest & Coats of Arms

 Early Origins of the Batts family

 The surname Batts was first found in Rutland a county in central England, bordered by Leicestershire, Lincolnshire, Cambridgeshire and Northamptonshire.
+One of the first records of the family was Gerrard Bat who was Lord Mayor of London in 1240.

-Important Dates for the Batts family
+Early History of the Batts family

 This web page shows only a small excerpt of our Batts research.
 Another 147 words (10 lines of text) covering the years 1273, 1323, 1240, 1631, 1651, 1620, 1679 and 1655 are included under the topic Early Batts History in all our PDF Extended History products and printed products wherever possible.